amphp/thread/README.md

 #### Error Handling

 You may have noticed that our examples to this point have not returned results directly.
-Instead, they return an instance of `Alert\Future`.
+Instead, they return an instance of `After\Future`.
 These monadic placeholder objects allow us to distinguish between successful results and errors.
 The most important thing to remember is this:

 > Calling `Future::getValue()` will throw in the main thread if execution encountered a